 Training and Certification:

 Plastic surgeons undergo a more extensive training program than cosmetic surgeons.
-They complete a residency in plastic surgery, which can last up to six years, after completing medical school.
-During this time, plastic surgeons receive comprehensive training in both reconstructive and cosmetic surgery procedures, including microsurgery, hand surgery, craniofacial surgery, and burn surgery.
+After completing medical school, they complete a residency in plastic surgery, which can last up to six years.
+During this time, plastic surgeons receive comprehensive training in reconstructive and cosmetic surgery, including microsurgery, hand surgery, craniofacial surgery, and burn surgery.

 In contrast, cosmetic surgeons typically complete a residency in a different specialty, such as dermatology or general surgery, before undergoing additional training in cosmetic procedures.
-However, some cosmetic surgeons may not have completed a formal residency in any medical specialty and may have only completed short-term courses or training programs.
+However, some cosmetic surgeons may still need to complete a formal residency in any medical specialty and may have only completed short-term courses or training programs.
 An example of a specialization in this realm could be cosmetic dermatology.

 Scope of Practice: